by Andrea M. Darcy

 Part of the confusion around friendship and love is that Western media has created a many-headed monster out of the latter.

 We are taught that ‘love’ should be all consuming and exciting, that it should arrive perfectly formed, and completely change us.
 That if you are ‘in love’ you should then do everything together, and it should always feel ‘good’.
 We are also taught that we should suffer for love, that it should hurt sometimes, but is ‘worth it’.

 So if we don’t feel the earth shudder beneath us, or feel tortured, we think it can’t be love, and decide we are just friends.

 [In a relationship that is starting to control you, or losing sight of yourself in it?
-Book an affordable Skype therapist and get the help you need.]
+Book an affordable online therapist and get the help you need.]

 What is healthy love?